10 Things You Might Not Know About Buffalo Bill Cody

 “Cody.”
 Around here, the name alone conjures up iconic images and stories of the American West.
 From wagon trains to gold rushes, gunslingers to sunset riders — the American West certainly earned its wild reputation.
 And among all the legends that sprung forth from this era of American history, none is more renowned or revered than William Frederick Cody.
 Does that name sound unfamiliar to you?
 Well, you might know him by his nickname — “Buffalo Bill”.
 As for us, well, we know him as our town founder.

 Easily one of the Wild West’s most colorful characters, Buffalo Bill Cody might also be the most misunderstood.
-So, to honor him — on what would have been his 175th birthday — we’ve put together a list of 10 incredible facts about the showman and pioneer who dazzled millions around the world with “Buffalo Bill’s Wild West Show”.
+So, to honor him, we’ve put together a list of 10 incredible facts about the showman and pioneer who dazzled millions around the world with “Buffalo Bill’s Wild West Show”.

 Buffalo Bill Cody Was a Proponent of American Indian Treaty Rights